Tell Us

 Click here to report to a student adviser

-Alternatively, you can choose to instigate a formal complaint. this is where allegations of misconduct will be considered and possible sanctions my be applied where such misconduct is proven.
+Alternatively, you can choose to instigate a formal complaint. this is where allegations of misconduct will be considered and possible sanctions may be applied where such misconduct is proven.
 Please note that the University may report to the police any allegations of criminality if it believes that this will best serve the interests of the University community and wider public.

 Click here to raise a Formal Complaint